Royal intermarriage: Babylon and Elam

 Babylonians and Elamites engaged many times in royal intermarriage, especially in the Kassite period.
 It is probable that Elamites and Kassites had close ties long before the first attested royal intermarriages between them.
 Babylonian Kassites and Elamites intensively intermarried for a period of about 120 years, from c.
 1290 to 1170 BC.
 The royal intermarriages in this period were: Pahir-ishshan to eldest daughter (princess) of Kurigalzu II (1290); Untash-Napirisha to daughter of prince Burnaburiash (1250); Kidin-Hutran to daughter of prince [...]-duniash (1230); Shutruk-Nakhunte to the eldest daughter of Melishihu.
 Also Napirisha-Untash (c.
 1210 BC) and Hutelutush-Inshushinak (c.
 1190) are thought to have married Babylonian Kassite princesses.
 A man of Elamite origin, Mar-biti-apla-usur, the founder of the so-called Elamite dynasty, reigned in Babylon from around 980 to 975 BC, though the identity and origin of his consort are unknown.
 He might not have been himself from Elam but a Babylonian partially of Elamite origin.

 Thailand

 The Chakri dynasty of Thailand has included marriages between royal relatives, but marriages between dynasties and foreigners, including foreign royals, are rare.
 This is in part due to Section 11 of 1924 Palace Law of Succession which excludes members of the royal family from the line of succession if they marry a non-Thai national.

-The late king Bhumibol Adulyadej was a first-cousin once removed of his wife, Sirikit, the two being, respectively, a grandson and a great-granddaughter of Chulalongkorn.
+The late king Bhumibol Adulyadej was a first cousin once removed of his wife, Sirikit, the two being, respectively, a grandson and a great-granddaughter of Chulalongkorn.
 Chulalongkorn married a number of his half-sisters, including Savang Vadhana and Sunandha Kumariratana; all shared the same father, Mongkut.
-He also married Dara Rasmi, a princess of a vassal state.